a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a volume window.
 Open a folder.
 Press Open-Apple+Up.
 Verify that the volume window is activated, and the that the folder icon is selected.
 Press Open-Apple+Up again.
 Verify that the volume icon is selected.
 * Launch DeskTop.
 Open a volume window.
 Open a folder.
 Activate the volume window.
 Switch the window's view to by Name.
 Activate the folder window.
 Press Open-Apple+Up.
 Verify that the volume window is activated.
 Press Open-Apple+Up again.
 Verify that the volume icon is selected.

 * Launch DeskTop.
-Open a volume window with many icons.
-Click on a file icon to select it.
-Modifier-click the icon to deselect it.
-Drag-select on the desktop covering a large area.
-Verify that no file icons are erroneously painted.
-* Launch DeskTop.
-Open a volume window with many icons.
-Modifier-click on a file icon to select it.
-Drag-select on the desktop covering a large area.
-Verify that no file icons are erroneously painted.

-* Launch DeskTop.
 Position a volume icon near the center of the screen.
 Drag another volume onto it.
 Verify that after the copy dialog closes, the volume icon is still visible.
 * Launch DeskTop.
 Position a volume icon near the center of the screen.
 Open the volume icon, and move/size the window to ensure the volume icon is visible.
 Drag another volume onto the window.
 Verify that after the copy dialog closes, the volume icon is still visible.
 * Launch DeskTop.
 Position a volume icon near the center of the screen.
 Open the volume icon, and move/size the window to ensure the volume icon is visible.
 Drag another volume onto the window.
 Drag the same volume icon onto the window.
 Cancel the copy.
 Verify that after the copy dialog closes, the volume icon is still visible.